wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/service-fabric/service-fabric-reliable-actors-pattern-internet-of-things.md

 <properties
-   pageTitle="Reliable Actors for Internet of Things" description="Service Fabric Reliable Actors is the key building block (as a middle-tier) in a system that combines a messaging system front end that supports multiple transports such as HTTPS, MQTT or AMQP then communicates with actors that represent individual devices." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Reliable Actors for Internet of Things | Windows Azure" description="Service Fabric Reliable Actors is the key building block in a system that combines a messaging system front end that supports multiple transports such as HTTPS, MQTT or AMQP." services="service-fabric" documentationCenter=".net" authors="vturecek"